Bile Acid Synthesis, Metabolism, and Biological Functions

 Conjugation of a bile acid-CoA with glycine or taurine is then catalyzed by the BAAT encoded enzyme.
 The BAAT gene is located on chromosome 9q31.1 and is composed of 6 exons that generate three alternatively spliced mRNAs, all of which encode the same 418 amino acid protein.
 Expression of the BAAT gene is highest in the liver with low levels of expression seen in the gallbladder as well.

-Expression of both SLC27A5 and BAAT genes is regulated by the nuclear receptor, FXR.
+Expression of both SLC27A5 gene and the BAAT gene is regulated by the nuclear receptor, FXR.

 Hepatic Secretion of Bile Acids